sanga03/tell-me-why/README.md

     AD@{ shape: cyl}
 ```
-## How to Contribute
+## Ways to Contribute

 Contributions are welcome!

-If you'd like to contribute, please follow these guidelines:
+#### Design or behavioral changes:
+1. All positive discussions on what the best way for user to control access ideas are welcome.
+2. Please feel free to open issues on the behaviour and design changes.

+#### Code changes:
 1.  **Fork the repository.**
 2.  **Create a new branch** for your feature or bug fix:
     ```bash